allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 If anything fails or requires recomputing, you can just re-run the job.

 You also have to make sure that all dependencies are ready before starting the job.
 It would also be nice to have monitoring for the job’s SLA.
-We use [Airflow](https://airflow.apache.org/) as our job scheduler that handles all of that and more.
+We use [Airflow](https://airflow.apache.org/) as our job scheduler, it handles all of that and more.

 Below you will find airflow dag visualisation for the recalculation job.